sansneo/prime/README.md

 sh make.sh
 ```

-It's gonna take a while, you'll find the resulting iso files in `build/`.
+It's going to take a while...
-You'll find the resulting iso files in `build/`.
+You'll find the resulting files in `build/`.
 To learn more, take a look at `make.sh` and refer to [void-linux/void-mklive](https://github.com/void-linux/void-mklive).

 ### Conclusion